ordovas/dice-scores-recognition/README.md

 # Dice Scores Recognition in image/video

 Image recognition is a hot topic with multiple applications.
-In this final project I used modern teqnniques to extract the number resulted from a dice throw in an image or a video.
+In this final project I used modern techniques to extract the number resulted from a dice throw in an image or a video.

 To conduct this project I conducted the following steps: